Learn how securing NGINX Ingress Controller with NGINX App Protect WAF can help you defend against application-layer attacks in Kubernetes.

 Amir Rawdat is a technical marketing engineer at NGINX, where he specializes in content creation of various technical topics.
 He has a strong background in computer networking, computer programming, troubleshooting, and content creation.
-Previously, Amir was a customers applications engineer at Nokia.
+Previously, Amir was a customer application engineer at Nokia.